RK Eurofarm Pelister

 RK Eurofarm Pelister (РК Еурофарм Пелистер) is a Macedonian handball club from Bitola.
-They currently compete in the Macedonian Super League and EHF Champions League.
+They currently compete in the Macedonian Super League, the Regional League, and the EHF European League.

 History

 The original team was the first handball club in Macedonia, formed in 1946 under the name Pelagonija.
 It later changed its name to Pelister in 1955.
 The 60s were very successful, winning 4 championships starting in 1960 till the last one in 1969.
 The club ended up winning three more titles in the 70s.
 In the 80s, the 1981 season was the last winning season, capturing their 8th Macedonian league title.
 From the 1983-84 season, Pelister began participating regularly in the Yugoslav Handball Championship.
 They finished in third place in 1985 and were runners-up in back-to-back seasons (1986–87 and 1987–88) behind the dominant club Metaloplastika Šabac.
 Around that time the slogan "He who hasn't played in Bitola doesn't know what real support looks like" gained popularity, being uttered by the likes of Vlado Šola, Lino Červar and Zlatan Saračević.

 Pelister became the first Macedonian club to play in Europe.
-In 1986 they defeated Filippos Verias and in the 1st round, but they ended up losing in 1/8 finals from Atlético Madrid winning 24:19 at home and 10:19 away (34:38) aggregate.
+In 1986 they defeated Filippos Verias in the 1st round, but they ended up losing in 1/8 finals against Atlético Madrid winning 24:19 at home and 10:19 away (34:38) on aggregate.
 In the 1988/1989 season they reached the EHF Cup quarterfinal, eliminating SPE Strovolos Nicosia, HC Banik and finally losing out to German club ASK Vorwärts.
 The first leg in Bitola was won by six goals, but the second leg in Berlin resulted in a loss by seven points 22:16 and 13:22 (35:38).
 When the Macedonian Handball Super League was formed in 1992, Pelister became the most successful club in the country, winning five league titles and five Cups that decade.
 In 1996, they made it to the semi-finals of the EHF Cup Winners' Cup where they lost on aggregate by one goal to the eventual champion TBV Lemgo.
-A record, 7,000 spectators were in attendance for the rematch in Bitola.
+A record, 3,200 spectators were in attendance for the rematch in Bitola.
 Another proof of Pelisters' dominance at the time, seven players on Macedonia's squad at the 1999 World Men's Handball Championship in Egypt played for the club.